barsaiyan99/demo/README.md

 # demo
-this is a demo class for git &amp;amp; github
+this is a demo class for git &amp;amp; github.